mwcproject/mwc-node/doc/mining/Install_mac.md

 20191111 18:59:15.332 WARN grin_wallet_controller::controller - Starting HTTP Foreign listener API server at 127.0.0.1:3415.
 20191111 18:59:15.333 WARN grin_wallet_controller::controller - HTTP Foreign listener started.
 ```
-And your wallet will run until you will not interrupt it.
+And your wallet will run until you interrupt it.

 Congratulations, if you pass validation, your wallet is ready.
-Please keep it running until you mining.
+Please keep it running for the duration of the time you are mining.

 #### Validate